kubesphere/website/content/zh/docs/cluster-administration/cluster-wide-alerting-and-notification/notification-manager.md

 #### Email

-If a tenant named **test-user** who wants to receive notifications from email, just create an email receiver like this.
+If a tenant named `test-user` who wants to receive email notifications, create an email receiver as follows:

 ```yaml
 cat <<EOF | kubectl apply -f -